harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 Oral estrogen administration leads to a reduction in IGF-I levels despite any increase in GH levels (from supplementation).
 The reason being that estrogen impairs the ability of GH to stimulate hepatic IGF-I production because of its negative impact on the growth hormone receptor and signalling.

 Estrogen inhibits GH activation of the JAK/STAT pathway.
 The inhibition is dose-dependent and results from suppression of GH-induced JAK2 phosphorylation, leading to reduction in transcriptional activity.
 Estrogen does not affect phosphatase activity but stimulates expression of SOCS-2, which in turn inhibits JAK2 activation.
-Thus, esotrogen inhibits GH receptor signalling by stimulating SOCS-2 expression. - Growth hormone receptor modulators, Vita Birzniece &amp;amp; Akira Sata &amp;amp; Ken KY Ho, Rev Endocr Metab Disord
+Thus, esotrogen inhibits GH receptor signalling by stimulating SOCS-2 expression. - Growth hormone receptor modulators, Vita Birzniece & Akira Sata & Ken KY Ho, Rev Endocr Metab Disord
  ![](%%Estrogen%%)
 So how does estrogen effect the use of GHRH and GHRP-6 to effect release of GH?